 The 80,000 gallons of standby diesel fuel harbored in the tanks will allow the generators to operate for up to three days in the event of a catastrophic power outage.
 The tanks are outfitted with an electronic system that monitors fuel levels in said tanks; when low fuel levels are detected, new diesel can be brought in before the tanks empty and stop fueling the generators.
 Thanks to this system, the generators, and in turn all of the well sites, can run for an indefinite amount of time.

 Impact on the Community

-This new generator site gives Calleguas MWD flexibility in keeping well sites operational.
+The Wellfield Emergency Generators project gives Calleguas MWD flexibility in keeping well sites operational.
 It is the most substantial upgrade—the only upgrade—in the sites’ existence.
 The new system replaces the original service design of two distribution systems connected to all of the sites through utility feeders spread throughout underground duct-bank systems.
 This outdated system provided each with a standalone, metered power source.

 Stronghold’s Notable Contributions

 In addition to the construction of the project, Stronghold had some key input regarding the designs for the project.
 Stronghold made suggestions regarding the constructivity of the generator building, how the generator feeders, control conductors, miscellaneous power conductors, and the paralleling switchgear operate.

 At no cost, Stronghold installed trenching, complete with customized, removable lids.
 The company was involved in how the system operates, assisted with modifications to the fuel system to correct flaws in the original design, and made recommendations as to how the underground duct-bank systems ended up being routed.
 Throughout the course of this project, Stronghold was quick to offer suggestions and help where it was needed.